fps697608/AWS-ECS-Workshop/README.md

 In this lab, We will create a Docker image which provides a simple web application, push the image to Amazon Elastic Container Registry ([Amazon ECR](https://aws.amazon.com/tw/ecr/)) which is a fully-managed Docker container registry and run a container on Amazon Elastic Container Service([Amazon ECS](https://aws.amazon.com/tw/ecs)).

-## Prepare Cloud9 & CICD environment
+## Prerequisite

->Make sure you are in US East (N. Virginia), which short name is us-east-1.
+>Make sure the region is US East (N. Virginia), which its short name is us-east-1.

-### Setup AWS Cloud9 environment
+## Setup AWS Cloud9 environment
 In this lab, we use AWS Cloud9 which is a cloud IDE intergrating programming languages and useful tools.
 A cloud9 environment is based on an EC2 instance.
 We can  develope applications with a browser anywhere.

 * Sign in to the AWS Management Console, and then open [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/).